awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithParamGroups.md

 ## DB Parameter Values<a name="USER_ParamValuesRef"></a>

-The value for a DB parameter can be specified as:
+You can specify the value for a DB parameter as any of the following:
 + An integer constant
 + A DB parameter formula
 + A DB parameter function